paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

    - perhaps include a line that says "Command used to generate this
      visualization: <command>"

-## What new counters should we use?
+### What new counters should we use?
+Look for counters that demonstrate the three main things: port usage, instruction decoding, and micro-instruction retiring.
+The stuff below was considered and only remains for the purpose of logging past work

  - BRANCH: might identify when code is not doing useful computation?
 Is it fair to call branching "not useful"?
  - CYCLE_STALLS: memory load reduced on optimized code for CPU-heavy params.